Make These Fall Skin Care Swaps For Glowing Skin All Season Long

 Most can agree that summer days are often spent soaking up the sun (while wearing SPF, of course), surfing the waves, and trying out new hiking trails.
-But, according to Dr. Christina Weng, a Harvard-trained board-certified dermatologist, these exciting excursions typically come at the expense of some level of damage to the skin — be it from the UV rays, chlorine, sweat, or oils that can accumulate on your complexion.
+But, according to Dr. Christina Weng, M.D., a Harvard-trained board-certified dermatologist, these exciting excursions typically come at the expense of some level of damage to the skin — be it from the UV rays, chlorine, sweat, or oils that can accumulate on your complexion.
 That’s why, just like your wardrobe, it’s important to transition your skin care routine from summer to fall to address these common concerns, as well as the new needs your skin has with the cold weather.

 Dr. Weng explains that in the summer, even though one may try their best to protect their skin, it’s of the utmost important to repair the effects of sun damage and environmental exposures that can happen during the warmer months.
 In particular, the dermatologist says post-summer, people might start to notice new dark spots or sun spots, worsened hyperpigmentation or melasma, as well as congested skin with more breakouts.

 And then, one must factor in the shifts in weather which can take a toll on the skin quicker than one might think.
 Come fall, the dermatologist says many can begin to see their skin becoming dry, flaky, or more sensitive.
 “Especially for those with seasonal allergies, they may even notice conditions like eczema flaring,” Dr. Weng adds.
 “The cooler weather, use of indoor heaters, and other environmental irritants can all disrupt the protective barrier of the skin and make it more sensitive and prone to rashes.”